Corporate Wars, Creative Disputes & Kindergarten Crime Sprees: Robocop 2 is as Mad As You Remember

 Robocop 2 is relentlessly, some would say irresistibly violent, with kitsch moments of melodrama and in-your-face comedy that continually make light of that fact.
 For Noonan’s gang and the corporate shills at the heart of Detroit’s total dissolution it works a treat, but the film fails to deliver where it counts.
 Robocop 2‘s biggest flaw is its handling of the Robocop character, which is just incredible given his popularity and importance to Orion going forward.
 Surprisingly, you see precious little of him during the film’s chaotic 117-minute running time.

-It’s a clunky, wacky, downright indigestible sub-narrative that would probably look out of place in the pages of a comic book, just one uncomfortable spike in a screenplay that often lacks cohesion.
+It’s a clunky, wacky, downright indigestible sub-narrative that would probably look out of place in the pages of a particularly bad comic book.
 Weller has all the right moves (just look at his successor’s difficulties in Robocop 3), but an off-colour screenplay is enough to zap any character’s credibility, and Murphy’s second bout of emotional redemption just doesn’t fit with the overall tone, nor does the fact that, despite the film’s excessive gore and 18 certificate, Murphy’s once markedly human creation is already treading superhero territory by the film’s end.
 It’s like Orion couldn’t quite decide on their demographic, the film landing somewhere between a Saturday morning cartoon and an unconscionable bloodbath.
 In terms of the film’s central narrative, Robocop is very much on the fringes, appearing like a character who’s stumbled onto a Marvel crossover he isn’t central to, but for pure, fun-filled carnage Kirschner’s sequel is hard to dislike.
 As well as featuring some priceless special effects courtesy of Jurassic Park‘s Phil Tippett and the groundbreaking Tippett Studios, it’s delightfully self-aware and far from dumb.

-Gabriel Damon is a blast as Noonan’s peewee sidekick, Hob, a remorseless, foul-mouthed hoodlum with designs on taking over his boss’ business.
+Gabriel Damon is a blast as Noonan’s peewee sidekick, Hob, a remorseless, foul-mouthed hoodlum with designs on taking over his boss’ business who proves so evil his redemptive death scene falls absolutely flat.
 His character, a kind of X-rated Bugsy Malone villain, is played to the absolute hilt and may come across as far-fetched, but with kids aged between 14 and 24 constituting the bulk of rival street gangs the Crips and the Bloods by 1980, if anything it’s a tongue-in-cheek indictment of a very serious, widely overlooked reality.
 Weirdly, Hob is one of the movie’s main antagonists, a kind of quasi-protagonist if you’re watching this film for its delicious comic overtones, and if a young me is anything to go by, a sure-fire hit with watching tykes the world over.
 One particularly priceless scene sees the Mayor of Detroit cutting a furtive deal with Hob, giving him permission to flood the streets with Nuke in return for clearing the city’s debts.
 Despite its lack of harmony, some of the film’s standalone moments are a joy to behold.
 This is gallows humour at its most jarringly flippant.

 In the end, it’s better to just embrace the silliness and buckle-up for a delightfully violent affair that plays out like an edition of ultra-violent British comic book Judge Dredd.
 Before that can happen, our marginalised rebel has to once again hit rock bottom, and creatively he’s in for a rather nasty fall.
 Stripped to pieces by the sadistic New Cult, Murphy is transformed into a bumbling buffoon after OCP refuse to pick up the multi-million dollar tab, wandering the streets and offering trite morality lessons to rampaging peewee criminals like Big Bird high on Valerian tea.
 At one point he stumbles upon a coach-led, little league crime spree and is quickly dissed by a group of miniature ballers, leading the once-ruthless super-machine to deliver a wholesome morality speech of pussy-ass proportions.